 I get it.
 You’re looking for signs that will help you determine if the relationship with your ex is rebuildable and thus worth fighting for.
 No one wants to spend time trying to rebuild an un-rebuildable relationship, after all.
 No one wants to try and rekindle things that are fated to stay frozen forever.

 I argued in a previous article that if you want better chances of getting your ex back, you should stop obsessing over the signs that they will eventually come back.
-Besides, obsessing about those signs only promotes unnecessary stress, worry, neediness and makes one inclined toward self-sabotage.
-None of which help you rekindle things or feel better in general.
+The reason being, obsessing about those signs only promotes unnecessary stress, worry, neediness and makes one inclined toward self-sabotage.
+None of which help you rekindle things or feel better.

 In this article, I will make a similar argument.
 The only difference is that I’ll go one step further: don’t just stop obsessing over the signs your ex will never come back; convince yourself that they all have giant checkmarks next to them.
 Put differently; act as if your ex is never, EVER, coming back.